Community Support Worker

 Because you’ll be visiting people in their homes, it’s important that you are respectful and sensitive to their needs.
 You’ll also be happy working independently, as most of your time will be spent out of the office on visits.

 Above all, we’re looking for people who’ll put the person they support first.
 That means being patient and caring, and communicating effectively with them and with others involved in their care.

 Qualifications and experience

 Experience isn’t essential to become a Community Support Worker: what’s most important is a commitment to supporting people with learning disabilities to get the most out of life.

 While an NVQ Level 2 in Health and Social Care (or a similar subject) is an ideal qualification for a support worker, it’s not essential.
 We make sure our staff have all the training they need to do their job well.

 A driving licence is always useful, as you will be travelling to people’s homes (sometimes more than one in a day) and could be taking them to appointments or on outings.

-Browse our current vacancies and take your first steps towards a new role as a Community Support Worker today.
+Browse our current vacancies and take your first steps towards a new role with Hft today.